MikeIbberson/dot/README.md

-# dot
+<h1>⚈ Dot</h1>
-Dot-notation style Object parsing and mutating helpers
+<p>A set of helper functions for parsing and mutating objects.
+Inspired by Lodash's get method, but with emphasis on flattening and mapping arrays.</p>